-These results raise interesting questions of how the plasma solutions in the source region can be matched to the mirror region.
-It is likely to occur via partial particle reflections (that have to be described kinetically) so that the total plasma flux is determined by the plasma density in the source region (effectively by the deposited power to produce plasma) due to define the plasma density in the source region.
+These results raise interesting questions of how the plasma solutions in the source region can be matched to the mirror.
+Such a solution will require the full analysis of the matter and energy balance, in particular, electron and energy fluxes.
+Neither of fluid model approximations used here, such as isothermal electrons with infinite electron heat conductivity, nor the ion CGL model which neglects the ion heat fluxes are fully adequate for this purpose.
+Collisionless regimes of interest for most applications also require kinetic analysis.
+The adjustment (matching) of plasma source with the magnetic nozzle constraints will occur via partial particle reflections and particle mixing in the source (that have to be described kinetically), possibly enhanced, in part, by non-stationary fluctuations that will occur in regimes when stationary fluid solutions do not exist.
+It is expected that in general the magnetic nozzle constraints discussed in this paper will reduce plasma losses through the mirror compared to the standard estimates based on the collisional transitions between trapped and passing (loss cone) regions \cite{MirnovNF1972}.
+The particle reflections and mixing will likely smooth out the non-monotonous features in the potential that exist in fluid models in some regimes thus increasing the plasma density in the confinement region.
+The kinetic analysis of such effects is outside of the scope of the present paper and is left for future studies.
+It is also important to note that additional drag due to interactions with neutrals (such as charge-exchange interactions) can increase the total thrust and thus be beneficial for the electric propulsion applications as shown experimentally and theoretically \cite{MakrinichPoP2009,FruchtmanIEEE2011}.